TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ------

 *This is a guide for setting up an Arduino for data logging.*
-*All source code and this document is available at https://github.com/TonyXTYan/PHYS2020-Arduino-Quick-Start* *The sample code will do basic data logging of provided components.
-We encourage you to extent and customise it to your project specific needs.*
+*Source code and this document are available at https://github.com/TonyXTYan/PHYS2020-Arduino-Quick-Start* *The sample code performs basic data logging of provided components.
+We encourage you to extend and customise it to your project-specific needs.*

-*You should begin by completing the [Connecting to Arduino](#connecting-to-arduino), followed by the section about your specific sensors, then you could proceed to [Recording Data to SD Card](#Recording-Data-to-SD-Card)*.
+*Begin by completing the [Connecting to Arduino](#connecting-to-arduino), followed by the section about your specific sensors.
+Then you could proceed to [Recording Data to SD Card](#Recording-Data-to-SD-Card)*.

-Note: the sensor sections from this guide are a TLDR versions from [Last Minute Engineers](https://lastminuteengineers.com/electronics/arduino-projects/ ), except some pin changes to integrate the SD card module for data logging.
-You're of course welcome to explore more.
+*Note: the sensor sections from this guide are TLDR versions from [Last Minute Engineers](https://lastminuteengineers.com/electronics/arduino-projects/ ), with some pin changes to integrate the SD card module.
+You're of course welcome to explore more.*

 > *For reference: I’m using macOS 14.4, Apple Silicon, Arduino IDE 2.3.2, Arduino Nano and various modules from Adrian.*